rfelgent/maven-glassfish-example/README.md

-Example Project for demonstrating a java ee 7 webapp development within a maven structure
+Example Project for demonstrating a java EE 7 webapp development within a maven structure

 Technical Features
 ===